RDS Music Bursary Interview Rules

 - To be eligible to attend the RDS Music Bursary interview candidates must have won a selected senior Feis Ceoil competition in the same year and be attending or have completed a third level music degree or be studying at similar level with a recognised teacher in Ireland or abroad.

-- The eligible applicants are required to complete a detailed online application form which will be emailed to them.
+- The eligible applicants are required to complete a detailed online application form which will be emailed to them upon request.

 - The completed entry form must be returned to the RDS Arts Programme Manager before the stated date.
 Late applications will NOT be accepted.